Cucumber sandwich

 The traditional cucumber sandwich is a crustless tea sandwich (or finger sandwich) composed of thin slices of cucumber situated between two thin slices of lightly buttered white bread.
-The sandwich originated in the United Kingdom, and modern variants, largely of United States origin, introduce cream cheese, mayonnaise, chopped dill or spices, and salmon, and may substitute brown bread.
-One specific US variant includes benedictine, a green soft spread made from cucumbers and cream cheese.
+The sandwich originated in the United Kingdom.

-Cucumber sandwiches are most often served for a light snack or for afternoon tea, a formal light meal served in the late afternoon, or in the early evening before the main supper.
-Cucumber sandwiches are also traditionally served in the tea break at club cricket matches in England.
+Cucumber sandwiches are most often served for a light snack or afternoon tea, or in the early evening before the main supper.
+Cucumber sandwiches are also traditionally served during the tea break at club cricket matches in England.

 Cultural and historical associations

 Cucumber sandwiches formed an integral part of the stereotypical afternoon tea affair.
 By contrast, people of the era's lower working classes were thought to prefer a coarser but more satisfying protein-filled sandwich, in a "meat tea" that might substitute for supper.